numbertheory/gameplatform/README.md

 ## Sprite Maker

-Open tools/sprite_maker.html in a web browser to use the sprite maker.
-It's a small tool that allows you to draw sprites and copy the code as JSON.
+The sprite library contains a small Flask app you can run to assist with making sprites.

 Example:
 ```
-firefox tools/sprite_maker16.html

-or

-firefox tools/sprite_maker32.html
+python tickytacky/sprite.py
 ```

 1. Select colors from the large color button.
 It's an HTML5 color selector, so it will